ThalesGroup/CipherTrust_Application_Protection/pkcs11/csharp/README.md

 # PKCS11 Integrations/Sample Code

 ## Overview
-VPkcs11_Sample.exe or VPkcs11_Sample.dll is a command-line interface tool to understand the PKCS11 interface.
+CADP_PKCS11_Samples.exe or CADP_PKCS11_Samples.dll is a command-line interface tool to understand the PKCS11 interface.

 ## Prerequisites:
-In order to run VPkcs11_Sample :
+In order to run CADP_PKCS11_Samples :
 > - .NET Core 3.1 or higher must be installed.<br>
-> - CipherTrust.CADP.NETCore NuGet package must be installed.
+> - CADP for C must be installed.
-> - Vormetric Key Agent must be install and registered with a Data Security Manager (DSM).

-## Note:
-> - Vormetric Key Agent can be found in CipherTrust.CADP.NETCore NuGet installed directory.
-> - Refer "Vormetric Application Encryption Installation" chapter from "VDS_6.4.0_VAE_Install_API_Guide_v1.pdf" guide for installtion.

 ## Compilation:
 You can build the sample either from Visual Studio or dotnet cli through the command `dotnet build -c Release`